-When learning how to clean these parts properly, it’s crucial that you first consider what your frames are made of.
+When learning how to clean glasses parts properly, it’s crucial that you first consider what your frames are made of.
 Plastic and metal are the most common frames, but we also go over vintage and hipster frames in this guide.

-Grimy, slippery and dirty metal frames can be really annoying to wear, and cleaning them is actually really easy.
+Grimy, slippery and dirty metal frames can be really annoying to wear, and cleaning them is actually easy.
 You can use a jewelry polish or allow your frames to sit in lukewarm water with dish soap overnight.
 Doing so will break down the buildup of oil and grease better than other cleaning methods.

 Then in the morning, just rinse them with warm water and dry them with a clean, soft cloth.